nantr0nic/PadCast/ROADMAP.md

 - [X] Optimize rendering by drawing the base controller from a cached texture.
 - [X] Refactor data structures to be more cache-friendly.
 - [X] Measure impact of the `-ffast-math` CMake flag.
-- [ ] Refactor code and begin setting up new controller support.
 - [X] Restructure Menu system to accommodate future features.
-- [ ] Test using SDL2 backend for better gamepad compatibility.
+- [X] Test using SDL2 backend for better gamepad compatibility.

 ---